Caizhenxin/Caizhenxin/README.md

 <h3 align="center">An ordinary college student who is interested Psychology.</h3>
 <img src="https://github.com/Caizhenxin/Caizhenxin/blob/main/%E5%BE%AE%E4%BF%A1%E5%9B%BE%E7%89%87_20231026104850.jpg" width = "200" height = "200" align="right">

-- 👋 Hi, I’m Caizhenxin,a student from Chian.
+- 👋 Hi, I’m Caizhenxin,a student from Nanjing Normal University,Chian.
 - 👀 I’m interested in Psychology and want to be a reseacher in the future.
 - 🌱 I’m currently studying at Qinghai Nationalities University
 - 📫 You can connect me by email.
 My emial is 1372279952@qq.com or Idle.Mr.Xin@Gmial.com